 This article is an exposition of Romans 14.
-It shows the manner in which Christians are to deal with grey matters by avoiding a debate, exercising love and being considerate of others.
-W
+It shows the manner in which Christians are to deal with matters which are not very important by avoiding debate, exercising love and being considerate of others.

 Source: The Presbyterian Banner, 2011.
 4 pages.